junxit/us-congress-bills-115/metadata.md

 - House — Judiciary Committee

+## Recorded votes (1)

+- 2017-07-17 — [House 115-1-381](votes/house-115-1-0381.md) — On Motion to Suspend the Rules and Pass, as Amended — **Passed** (399–5)

 ## Actions

 - 2017-02-16 — Introduced in House
 - 2017-02-16 — Introduced in House
 - 2017-02-16 — Referred to the House Committee on the Judiciary.
+- 2017-03-09 — Referred to the Subcommittee on Regulatory Reform, Commercial And Antitrust Law.
+- 2017-06-14 — Committee Consideration and Mark-up Session Held.
+- 2017-06-14 — Ordered to be Reported (Amended) by Voice Vote.
+- 2017-06-14 — Subcommittee on Regulatory Reform, Commercial And Antitrust Law Discharged.
+- 2017-07-17 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2017-07-17 — Considered as unfinished business. (consideration: CR H5902-5903)
+- 2017-07-17 — Considered under suspension of the rules. (consideration: CR H5894-5900)
+- 2017-07-17 — DEBATE - The House proceeded with forty minutes of debate on H.J.
+Res.
+76.
+- 2017-07-17 — Mr. Goodlatte moved to suspend the rules and pass the resolution, as amended.
+- 2017-07-17 — On motion to suspend the rules and pass the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 399 - 5 (Roll no. 381). (text: CR H5894-5897)
+- 2017-07-17 — Passed/agreed to in House: On motion to suspend the rules and pass the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 399 - 5 (Roll no. 381).(text: CR H5894-5897)
+- 2017-07-17 — Placed on the Union Calendar, Calendar No. 162.
+- 2017-07-17 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+115-227.
+- 2017-07-17 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+115-227.
+- 2017-07-17 — The title of the measure was amended.
+Agreed to without objection.